diodelass/Teamech-Desktop/README.md

 eventually be achieved using a client written in Python and an app providing a terminal environment such as Termux, and web-based clients are not out of the question, but smartphones are not and will not become a focus of this project.

+### Origin of Name
+The name "Teamech" comes from a naïve and silly mishearing of a voice line from Overwatch, when Brigitte activates her ultimate ability.
+The real line is "Alla till mig!"
+(Swedish: "Everyone to me!").
+It doesn't really sound like "tea mech" even to the most obtuse American ear, but I guess I had bad speakers when I first played Overwatch.